 HOW TO APPLY:

 To best ensure accessibility for all students, Peterson’s office will be accepting all Congressional Art Competition submissions online.
-Selection of the winning piece, made in early May, will be determined based upon the photograph submitted with the application.
+Selection of the winning piece will be determined based upon the photograph submitted with the application.

 To apply for the Congressional Art Competition, please submit a photograph of the artwork with the following information to email@example.com: